RohanSingh-2003/RohanRepo1/README.md

 # RohanRepo1
-This is my first Git-Hub repository. owner - Rohan Singh
+This is my first Git repository. owner - Rohan Singh